davidsiaw/serialist/README.md

 - serialist.sln - for MSVC 2010
 - serialist.workspace - for Notepad++
-- configure script - for building with Cygwin, Linux or OS X
+- autoconf scripts - for building with Cygwin, Linux or OS X

 ----------
 motivation